rabix/benten/roadmap.md

 April 2019
 - [ ] CWL syntax highlighting
 - [ ] CWL code completion (probably need to write a parser)
+- [ ] Highlight and evaluate an expression (expects an input.yaml)
+- [ ] Invoke cwl-runner from command bar